simutool/kg-service/README.md

 # kgservice

-The kgservice is a graph database interface, which allows to query the graph via API access.
+The kgservice is a knowledge graph database interface, which allows to query the graph via API access, and checks for integrity constraints relative to the domain model (ontology) provided.
 It takes a pre-defined domain-model and thereby adds semantics to the graph.
 With use of included specialized queries this information can be retrieved by the user.

-The KgService is python module which connects to a running Neo4j database instance.
+The KgService is python service which connects to a running Neo4j database instance.

+**Note: This project is archived.**

 ## Getting Started